If You Do These 15 Things, It’s No Wonder People See You as Emotionless

 Unsplash

 In group conversations, you rarely contribute personal anecdotes or experiences.
 When people are sharing stories about their lives, you stay quiet or stick to the facts.
-This reluctance to share personal information can make it hard for people to form emotional connections with you.
+Your reluctance to share personal information can make it hard for people to form emotional connections with you.
 Sharing appropriate personal stories helps create bonds and shows your human side.

 12. You’re always composed, even in crisis.